The Dishman Family of Virginia

 Citations

-1. [S227] James Dishman will (23 Oct 1821), Will Book 3, page 220, County Clerk's Office, King George County, Virginia.
-23 Oct 1821, probated 4 Dec 1821, son William J. Dishman, daughter Francis A. Dishman, daughter Susan B. Dishman.
+1. [S227] James Dishman will (23 Oct 1821), Will Book 3, page 220, County Clerk's Office, 23 Oct 1821, probated 4 Dec 1821, son William J. Dishman, daughter Francis A. Dishman, daughter Susan B. Dishman.

-2. [S38] 1810 U.S. Federal Census (Population Schedule), King George County, Virginia, line 7, James Dishman household, electronic image, (Online: Ancestry.com, Inc.,2002), image 10 of 37, subscription database, (Digital scan of original records in the National Archives, Washington, DC).
-Based on age, birth occurred prior to 1784.
+2. [S38] 1810 U.S. Federal Census (Population Schedule), King George County, Virginia, line 7, James Dishman household, electronic image, (Online: Ancestry.com, Inc., 2002), image 10 of 37, subscription database, (Digital scan of original records in the National Archives, Washington, DC), Based on age, birth occurred prior to 1784.

-3. [S100] Lee, Elizabeth Nuckols, compiler, King George County Virginia Marriages, Volume I, Marriage Bonds Book 1, 1786-1850, (including ministers' returns), (Athens, Georgia: Iberian Publishing Company, 1995). p.
+3. [S100] Lee, Elizabeth Nuckols, compiler, Book - King George Co.
+Va Marriages, Vol. I, 1786-1850, (Athens, Georgia: Iberian Publishing Company, 1995). p.
 4.

-4. [S413] , "Virginia, U.S., Select Marriages, 1785-1940," database, Ancestry, Susanna Jackson and James Dishman, married 25 January 1804, King George, Virginia; citing Virginia, Marriages, 1785-1940.
-Salt Lake City, Utah: FamilySearch, 2013.
+4. [S413] , "Virginia, U.S., Select Marriages, 1785-1940," database, Ancestry, Susanna Jackson and James Dishman, married 25 January 1804, King George, Virginia.

-5. [S223] James Dishman will (13 Jun 1808), Will Book 3, page 57, County Clerk's Office, King George County, Virginia.
+5. [S223] James Dishman will (13 Jun 1808), Will Book 3, page 57, County Clerk's Office.

-6. [S224] William Dishman will (25 Oct 1808), Will Book 3, page 86, County Clerk's Office, King George County, Virginia.
+6. [S224] William Dishman will (25 Oct 1808), Will Book 3, page 86, County Clerk's Office.

-7. [S346] Genealogical papers, Hagey, William Anderson, (ca. 1940-1998), box 2, file 114, "Dishman, James (1712-1800) and Mary (Weedon), 2 of 5", cites will of William Dishman Sr. dated 23 May 1810, proved 23 Jul 1810 in Westmoreland Co., Va, Westmoreland Deeds and Wills Book 22, p.
-106, names son James Dishman, son William Dishman, daughter Ann Bryant, granddaughter Ann Monroe Massey, and daughter Mary Massey, reference no. Mss1 H1227 a FA2, Virginia Historical Society, Richmond, Virginia.
+7. [S346] William Anderson Hagey, Genealogical papers, (ca. 1940-1998), reference no. Mss1 H1227 a FA2, box 2, file 114, "Dishman, James (1712-1800) and Mary (Weedon), 2 of 5", cites will of William Dishman Sr. dated 23 May 1810, proved 23 Jul 1810 in Westmoreland Co., Va, Westmoreland Deeds and Wills Book 22, p.
+106, names son James Dishman, son William Dishman, daughter Ann Bryant, granddaughter Ann Monroe Massey, and daughter Mary Massey.

-8. [S205] Ward, Roger G., abstracter, 1815 Directory of Virginia Landowners (and Gazetteer), Volume 3: Eastern Region (Athens, GA: Iberian, 1998). p.
+8. [S205] Ward, Roger G., abstracter, Book - 1815 Directory of VA Landowners, Vol. 3, Volume 3: Eastern Region (Athens, GA: Iberian, 1998). p.
 106, location given as Attopin Dam.

 9. [S38] 1810 U.S. Federal Census (Population Schedule), King George County, Virginia, line 7, James Dishman household(Online: Ancestry.com, Inc.), image 10 of 37.

 10. [S39] 1820 U.S. Federal Census (Population Schedule), King George County, Virginia, p.
-121, line 9, James Dishman household, electronic image, (Online: Ancestry.com, Inc.,2002), image 3 of 9, subscription database, (Digital scan of original records in the National Archives, Washington, DC).
+121, line 9, James Dishman household, electronic image, (Online: Ancestry.com, Inc., 2002), image 3 of 9, subscription database, (Digital scan of original records in the National Archives, Washington, DC).

 Susanna Jackson1